paimpozhil/docker-volume-backup/README.md

 docker-volume-backup
 ====================

+NOTE: Recent versions of docker has volume plugins and much better support so you should use that, this project was useful when volumes had no such features .

 a python script to backup/restore the docker data containers / volumes.

-this script is particularly suitable for volume only containers thought it should work with any container that has volumes.
+this script is particularly suitable for volume only containers though it should work with any container that has volumes.

 ####Requires Python && Docker-py python package.